-It’s easy to forget how often we use the Home button on our iPhones—until it stops working.
+It’s easy to forget how often we use the Home button on our iPhones — until it stops working.
 Maybe your Home button never works, or maybe it only works some of the time.
 It’s frustrating either way, but there is good news: A lot of Home button issues can be fixed at home.
-In this article, I’ll help you figure out why your iPhone’s Home button won’t work, how to use AssistiveTouch as a temporary solution, and some good repair options to fix a broken Home button if you can’t fix it yourself.
+In this article, I’ll help you figure out why your iPhone’s Home button won’t work, how to use AssistiveTouch as a temporary solution, and help you repair the broken Home button if you can’t fix it yourself.

 Does My iPhone Need To Be Repaired?

 Not necessarily.
 Software problems and hardware problems can cause Home buttons to stop working.
-Software problems can usually be fixed at home, but if we find out your Home button isn’t working because of a hardware problem, I’ll recommend some great repair options for you to explore.
+Software problems can usually be fixed at home, but if we find out your Home button isn’t working because of a hardware problem, I’ll help you get it repaired.

 First things first: Let’s make sure you can still use your iPhone before we move on to the fixes.

 How Can I Use My iPhone Without A Home Button?

 When a Home button won’t work, the biggest problem people face is that they can’t exit their apps and return to the Home Screen.
 Basically, they get stuck inside their apps.
 Fortunately, there’s a feature in Settings called AssistiveTouch that allows you to add a virtual Home button to your iPhone’s display.

 If you’re reading this article and you’re stuck in an app now, turn your iPhone all the way off and back on again.
 It’s a clunky fix, but it’s the only way.

 How To Show The Home Button On Your iPhone’s Screen